Global Payments: TSYS Acquisition

+In January 2026, Global Payments sold TSYS to FIS for $13.5 billion.

 Services and operations

 Global Payments provides payment services directly to merchants and indirectly through other financial organizations.
 Its technology-enabled services also support integrated payments, e-commerce, and omni-channel services.

-Through Total System Services (TSYS), its issuer processor business, Global Payments helps banks manage credit and debit card portfolios.

 Global Payments operates in more than 100 countries and serves 3.5 million merchants as well as 1,300 financial institutions.
 The company processes more than 50 billion transactions per year.
 After merging with TSYS in 2019, Global Payments has nearly 24,000 employees.

 In 2020, 63 percent of the company's revenue was derived from "Merchant Solutions" 26 percent from Issuer Solutions, and 11 percent from the Business and Consumer Solutions segment, which operates as NetSpend.
 Eighty percent of Global Payments Merchant Solutions revenue was from North America, 15 percent was from Europe, and five percent was from Asia.
-Additionally in 2020, the company was recognized as the first payment processor to win the J.D.
-Power Award for excellence in customer service; an effort spearheaded by Senior Vice President Jim Hightower and now-Senior Executive Vice President Bob Cortopassi.

 As of 2023, Global Payments does not have a singular Chief Operating Officer (COO).
 Instead the company divides operations into two distinct branches: domestic "US Merchant Solutions" headed by Senior Executive Vice President Vince Lombardo and international and vertical markets headed by Senior Executive Vice President Bob Cortopassi.
 Current CEO Cameron M. Bready was formerly the COO of the company, but no COO was announced as part of the succession plan.